Who Dares Challenge Cooper’s Safety Rules?

 We don't encourage it.
 We look for every opportunity to avoid it.
 We never take it lightly.
 But we don't categorically reject it either.

-Our Rule #2 - Never point your gun at anything you can't justify putting at risk.
+Our Rule #2 - Never point your gun at anything you can't justifiably put at risk.

 Cooper's Rule #3 - Keep your finger off the trigger until your sights are on the target.

 I actually heard Col. Cooper contradict himself on this.
-He stood in front of a class and said "As I start to raise my gun, I move my finger to the trigger, so I can break the shot as soon as I get on target.", which makes total sense.
+He stood in front of a class and said "As I start to raise my gun, I move my finger to the trigger, so I can break the shot as soon as I get on target."
+And that makes total sense!

 We do everything we can to shave fractions of a second off our draws and hundredths off our splits.
 Why would we train combative students to wait until they have a proper sight picture before moving their finger to the trigger.